Xoma163/palworld-linux-server/README.md

 ### Restore backup

-- Untar archive and put in to Saved folder
+- Untar archive and put in to `/opt/palworld/server/Pal/Saved` folder

 ### How to edit config?